 Our lead product candidate, Nefecon, is a proprietary, novel oral formulation of budesonide, an established, highly potent local immunosuppressant, for the treatment of IgAN, for which there are no approved treatments.
 Nefecon, which is the most advanced clinical-stage product candidate for the treatment of IgAN, has been granted orphan drug designation.
 Nefecon is designed to slow the progression of IgAN and delay kidney failure in patients affected by the disease.
 Nefecon is currently the only pharmaceutical candidate in development that is intended to be disease-modifying.
-Nefecon is also the only compound in development for IgAN that has met the key primary and secondary endpoints in a randomized, double-blind, placebo-controlled Phase 2b clinical trial.
-In this trial of 150 patients, treatment with Nefecon was associated with a statistically significant and clinically meaningful reduction of proteinuria and stabilization of kidney function.
-We are currently conducting a global pivotal Phase 3 clinical trial from which we expect to report topline data in the fourth quarter of 2020.
-If these data are positive, we intend to file marketing applications in the first half of 2021 for accelerated approval by the FDA and conditional approval by the EMA.
+Nefecon is the only compound in development for IgAN that has met the primary and key secondary endpoint in a randomized, double-blind, placebo-controlled Phase 3 clinical trial.
+In November, we reported positive topline data of this global, pivotal Phase 3 clinical trial, which we refer to as NefIgArd.
+In this trial, treatment with Nefecon was associated with a statistically significant and clinically meaningful reduction of protein in the urine, or proteinuria, and stabilization of kidney function.
+We also previously conducted a Phase 2b trial with 150 patients, which also met the identical primary and key secondary endpoint.
 We believe that if Nefecon can successfully treat IgAN patients, their kidney function will be preserved.